scotthelm/factbook-data-pipeline/README.md

   * creates column analysis file
   * shortens and renames columns for storage in sql
   * writes data to a postgres table
+* dps - data_processing_silver
+  * produces new columns with regex-cleaned data

 ## Usage Examples